SarahMHaigh/ChromaticitySeparation/README.md

 # ChromaticitySeparation

 Requirements: everything runs in MATLAB.
-Stimulus presentation scripts need Psychtoolbox and EEG analyses needs EEGLAB and ERPLAB.
+Stimulus presentation scripts need Psychtoolbox, and EEG analyses needs EEGLAB and ERPLAB.
 All of these toolboxes are free to download.

 ERPs in migraine: